esentio/Yamo/README.md

 modelBuilder.Entity<Article>().HasMany((x) => x.Categories);
 ```

 Yamo detects that we are joining table `Label` and tries to determine where that entity belongs in the model.
 Algorithm is pretty straightforward: is there any navigation property defined on previously used entities that points to currently joined one?
 Is it unambigous?
 If yes, we set the value accordingly.
-If not, value is ignored (maybe it is just a junction table in M:N relationship we are not interested in returning).
+If not, value is ignored (maybe it is just a junction table in M:N relationship we are not interested in returning it).

 In case the relationship is not defined in the model or if the match is unambigous, we can still instruct Yamo to fill the correct property using `As` method.
 Here is an updated example: